prometheus-operator/prometheus-operator/Documentation/proposals/202501-configuration-object-status-subresource.md

 #### Details of the Status API fields

-* `bindings`: Lists the workload resources that reference or use the configuration resource.
+* `bindings`: Lists the workload resources that select the configuration resource.
-  * `conditions`: Describes the latest status of the configuration resource.
+  * `conditions`: Describes the latest conditions of the configuration resource in relation to the workload resource.
-    * `type`: The only condition type used is `Reconciled`, which indicates that the workload resource controller has successfully discovered the associated configuration resource and completed the necessary reconciliation steps.
+    * `type`: The only condition type used is `Accepted`, indicating whether the workload controller has successfully accepted the configuration resource and updated the secret configuration.
     * `status`: It can be either `true` or `false`.
-      * `true` indicates that the configuration resource was successfully accepted by the controller and written to the configuration secret.
+      * `True` indicates that the configuration resource was successfully accepted by the controller and written to the configuration secret.
-      * `false` means the controller rejected the configuration due to an error.
+      * `False` means the controller rejected the configuration due to an error.
-    * `reason`: Specifies the reason for rejection, if the configuration was not accepted.
+    * `reason`: Specifies the reason why the configuration was not accepted..
+Empty if the configuration was accepted.
     * `message`: Provides the detailed error message returned by the controller during reconciliation.
+Empty if the configuration was accepted.
-    * `observedGeneration`: Represents the generation of the configuration resource that the controller has most recently reconciled.
+    * `observedGeneration`: Represents the generation of the configuration resource that the controller has most recently observed.
+When the value doesn't match the object metadata's `generation` value, the condition is stale.

 #### How to get targets information in scrape resources ?